kev1nccw/kev1nccw/README.md

 - I've started coding since 14 years old and my first language is C++
 - I'm a big fan of Pokémon and my favorite Pokémon is [Snorlax](https://bulbapedia.bulbagarden.net/wiki/Snorlax_(Pok%C3%A9mon))

+Nice to meet you and I hope you find something interesting here :)
 <!--
 **kchan825/kchan825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.